alantanlc/ntucourses/README.md

 Help is very much appreciated!
 Refer to our [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md).

 ## Built with
-A quick overview of our Tech Stack below.
-You might also want to learn more about the [differences between frontend and backend](https://www.geeksforgeeks.org/frontend-vs-backend/).
+A quick overview of our tech stack below.
+Learn more about the [differences between frontend and backend](https://www.geeksforgeeks.org/frontend-vs-backend/).

 Frontend:
 - [React](https://electron.atom.io) - Frontend Library